 After lunch, we descended again and headed for the Barranco Camp (3,972amsl) through scree and dried up river bed.
 Unfortunately, it was the walk this afternoon where my foot went out from beneath me, and I twisted my knee, leaving myself in agony for the rest of the walk to camp.
 I could climb up, I could walk normally on the flat and hills, but as soon as I thought about stepping/walking down a slope, I was in agony.
 I hobbled on down and collapsed in my tent pre dinner in tears.
 I stuck ibuprofen gel on it, took some anti-inflammatories and then post dinner passed out in my tent again.
 It was starting to feel chillier here, but my Rab sleeping bag was just the warmest.

 The only part of me to feel cold at any point on the entire climb was my face!

 Day Four: Barranco Camp to Barafu Camp

 We left camp after breakfast and headed towards the intimidating Barranco Wall.
 800ft high and almost vertical.

 At this point I was feeling a little nervous (not the greatest fan of heights).
-Thankfully, though it was a steep incline, there was a path… I strapped my hiking poles to my daysack as I needed my hands.
+Thankfully, though it is a steep incline, there is a path… I strapped my hiking poles to my daysack as I needed my hands.
 How the porters managed to climb it with bags on their head, hands free, I don’t know.
 Again, I think they may be super human!